 Some jobseekers tell me they turn on their computer every day to log on to Monster, Dice, CareerBuilder, Indeed, and other job boards.
 They spend many hours a day applying for posted jobs, sending as many as 20 cookie-cutter resumes out a week, anticipating a call from a recruiter or Human Resources.
 They wait and wait and wait.

 To these jobseekers I point out the futility of a job search like this, explaining that if they want faster results, they have to be more proactive.
 I tell them this in my Career Networking workshop.

-The message I try to deliver is that they have to be proactive, not reactive.
+The message I deliver is that they have to be proactive, not reactive.
 They have to take control of their job search, not let it control them.
-Here are some ways you can be proactive in your job search:
+Here are four ways you can be proactive in your job search:

 Approach letters.
-Not oft used, these documents are ideal if you prefer writing more than using the phone, so you might be somewhat introverted.
+Not oft used, these documents are sent to companies of interest.
+They are ideal if you prefer writing more than using the phone.
+Introverts may favor this way of contacting an employer.
 No job has been advertised.
 (Advertised jobs represent 20% of the labor market.)
 You’re not reacting to an advertisement.